TanviSudhalkar/Portfolio/content/about/index.md

 Currently I am learning new skills and creating some project with my new+old skills to build my profile and showcase.
 I'm sure I'll be triumphant.

 I've recently moved to Canada.
 I live in Burlington, ON with my husband and a dog.
-My hobbies include dancing, singing, hiking, trekking, reading novels, etc. If I am not working on my pc or learning a new dance routine, then you'll find me in kitchen tryiung out new recipes.
+My hobbies include dancing, singing, hiking, trekking, reading novels, etc. If I am not working on my PC or learning a new dance routine, then you'll find me in kitchen trying out new recipes.
 I consider myself as a cheerful and outgoing person.